mhdev13/cms-iqralabs/README.md

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Install this project
-- create the database in my sql the name is listing
+- create the database in mysql the name is listing
 - run laravel migration